-If basic salary is >=Rs15000 then HRA=Rs500 & DA=98% of basic.

-- 8. a) Write a shell script that accept a list of filenames as its argument, counts and report occurrence of each word that is present in the first argument file on other argument filesb) Write a shell script that accept the file name, starting and ending line number as an argument and display all the lines between the given line number - 9. a) Write a shell script to find the factorial of a given numberb) Write a shell script that determine the period for which a specified user is working on system - a) Create a program called words that will continue to prompt the user to input a single word until the user enters quit.
+- Batch: 2020 - 7. a) Write a shell script that compute gross salary of an employee, accordingly to rule given below : If basic salary is < Rs15000 then HRA=10% of basic & DA=90% of basic. - If basic salary is >=Rs15000 then HRA=Rs500 & DA=98% of basic. - b) Write a shell script that delete all lines containing a specific word in one or more file supplied as argument to it. - 8. a) Write a shell script that accept a list of filenames as its argument, counts and report occurrence of each word that is present in the first argument file on other argument files - b) Write a shell script that accept the file name, starting and ending line number as an argument and display all the lines between the given line number - 9. a) Write a shell script to find the factorial of a given number - b) Write a shell script that determine the period for which a specified user is working on system - 10. a) Create a program called words that will continue to prompt the user to input a single word until the user enters quit.
 Save each word that is entered.
 After the user types quit echo back all of the words that have been entered.
-(Optional: display all of the words entered in alphabetical order.)

-b) Create an awk program which prints the alternate lines like 2^{nd} , 4^{th} , 6^{th} etc...from the file /etc/group.
+(Optional: display all of the words entered in alphabetical order.) - b) Create an awk program which prints the alternate lines like 2^{nd} , 4^{th} , 6^{th} etc...from the file /etc/group.